PeppeMir/CRM_Service_API/README.md

 # A simple REST API for CRM services

-The aim of this project is the development of a simple, secure REST API that can be easily used for CRM service purposes.
+The aim of this project is the development of a simple and secure REST API that can be easily used for CRM service purposes.

 The application stores users and customers.
 To each user is assigned a role, that can be either ADMIN or USER.
-All the users must be authenticated to have access to the API exposed by the server.
+All the users need to be authenticated to have access to the API exposed by the server.
-In particular, administrators have unlimited access, while simple users do not have access to the ```/user/**``` part, i.e. they cannot create and manipulate users.
-Customer can also upload a picture with .jpeg or .png format.
+In particular, administrators have unlimited access, while simple users only can manipulate customers.

-The application starts with the two roles ADMIN and USER already present in the database, together with the admin user.
+The application always starts with the two roles ADMIN and USER already present in the database and, if configured, also with an admin user.

 ## Deployment and run of the project